Interstellar-Network/interstellar-docs-tech/developers/Milestones/M1/Components Delivered/VCA_system_layer/vca-token.md

    - Output is signed using SE-derived entropy

 5. **Verified On-Chain**
-   - The result is submitted to the runtime using an `AUTH` or recovery extrinsic
+   - The result is submitted to the runtime using  `AUTH` or recovery extrinsics
    - The node verifies both the **fingerprint** and the **SE-bound signature**

 ## Execution Integrity